agbrs/agb/book/src/pong/03_sprites.md

 # What we did

-In this section, we covered why sprites are important, how to create and manage them using the `Oam` in `agb` and make a ball bounce around the screen.
+In this section, we covered why sprites are important, how to create and manage them using the `Frame` in `agb` and make a ball bounce around the screen.

 [^hblank]:
     Timing this can give you some really cool effects allowing you to push the hardware.